adamsilver/fdpb/checkout.md

 ## Payment card choose automatic js enhancemen

 Do I really advocate this?
 Probably not.
 Remember it's about fast pages.
 More code more problems.

+## Smart defaults

+- default delivery option/method
+- once information is stored (default del and pay) can jump to conf